Machine-Learned Potentials for Solvation Modeling: Introduction

 The structural and energetic landscape of a reactive system can shift dramatically depending on the nature of the solvent.
 Polarity, in particular, can strongly affect the synchronicity of bond-making and bond-breaking events, the lifetime of intermediates, and the accessibility of alternative reaction pathways.
 For example, in the case of glycosylation, Vitartas et al.~\cite{vitartas2025active} showed that non-polar solvents favor an S$_\text{N}$2 mechanism, while polar solvents shift the reaction toward an S$_\text{N}$1 pathway involving distinct reactive species.
 More broadly, polar environments support long-range charge stabilization and solute–solvent coupling, whereas non-polar media typically allow only localized interactions~\cite{celerse2024capturing}.
 These observations highlight the solvent’s critical role in modulating short-range electronic effects and long-range structural organization.

 To understand these complex phenomena at the molecular and electronic scale, one must accurately model the underlying \gls*{pes}.
-An accurate framework for simulating solvent effects with quantum mechanical accuracy, capturing features like electronic polarization, dynamic hydrogen bonding, and charge transfer is \gls*{aimd}~\cite{marx2000ab,marx2009ab,tuckerman1996ab,carloni2002role}.
+An accurate framework for simulating solvent effects with quantum mechanical accuracy, capturing features like electronic polarization, dynamic hydrogen bonding, and charge transfer, is \gls*{aimd}~\cite{marx2000ab,marx2009ab,tuckerman1996ab,carloni2002role}.
 However, its computational complexity restricts its application domain to small systems and short timescales. \gls*{mlps} offer a practical solution by reproducing the \gls*{pes} with near-\gls*{aimd} accuracy, enabling longer simulations, enhanced sampling of the configuration space, and facilitating the calculation of statistically converged thermodynamic observables.
 The data-driven nature of \gls*{mlps} makes them particularly well-suited for capturing the subtle, many-body interactions that arise during the dynamics of solvated systems.
-When combined with active learning, these models can explore configuration space efficiently, zeroing in the training efforts on chemically relevant regions while maintaining fidelity to the electronic structure.
+When combined with active learning, these models can efficiently explore configuration space, focusing training efforts on chemically relevant regions while maintaining fidelity to the electronic structure.

-In recent years, \gls*{mlps}---especially those built on deep \gls*{nn}s and active learning frameworks---have gained popularity in computational chemistry~\cite{behler2016perspective,gastegger2021machine,zhang2018potential,mishin2021machine,friederich2021machine,duignan2024potential}.
+In recent years, \gls*{mlps}, especially those built on deep \gls*{nn}s and active learning frameworks, have gained popularity in computational chemistry~\cite{behler2016perspective,gastegger2021machine,zhang2018potential,mishin2021machine,friederich2021machine,duignan2024potential}.
 These models offer a scalable way to approximate \gls*{pes}s with near first-principles accuracy at a fraction of the computational cost.
 Training on energies and forces allows for the construction of \gls*{pes}s that not only accelerate \gls*{md} simulations but also facilitate applications in spectroscopy, thermodynamics, and chemical reaction dynamics~\cite{meuwly2021machine}. \gls*{mlps} are also increasingly replacing classical \gls*{ff}s in the \gls*{mm} region of hybrid QM/MM simulations.
+Beyond non-reactive systems, MLPs have also been developed to capture reactive processes, with models such as ReaxFF enabling the description of bond breaking and formation within complex chemical environments~\cite{yang2024machine}.